tuanla-mirabo/ccl/README.md

 ## cpu performance?

-Here are some benchmarks for the concurrent `DHashMap` hashmap.
+Here are some benchmarks for the concurrent `DHashMap` hashmap as of version `2.1.7`.
 You can run them yourself by executing `cargo bench` in the ccl-bench directory.
 Benchmarks are made with the default settings.

 ```